-Jane Austen is famous for writing romantic stories, but her words are artfully stitched together with a sharp wit.
+Jane Austen may be famous for writing romantic stories, but her words are artfully stitched together with her sharp wit.
 Her novels offer a subtle critique of society and the social structure in which women had to secure an advantageous marriage to guarantee their future.
-Unmarried women placed an ongoing financial burden upon their male family members, which was particularly evident in Jane’s own life.
+This was a plight Jane was familiar with in her own life.

 Jane resided at Chawton Cottage for the final eight years of her life from 1809 to 1817.
-Chawton provided Jane with the perfect environment to write and edit her work.
+Chawton provided her with a suitable environment to edit and write.
 Here, she revised three of her unpublished manuscripts, Sense and Sensibility, Pride and Prejudice, and Northanger Abbey, and wrote three new novels, Mansfield Park, Emma, and Persuasion.

-Chawton is a lovely little village of only 380 residents with pretty tree lined streets, rows of wisteria covered cottages, a cosy local pub, and Cassandra’s Cup, a tea shop named lovingly after Jane’s sister.
+Chawton is a lovely little village of only about 400 residents.
+Think pretty tree lined streets, rows of wisteria covered cottages, a cosy local pub, and Cassandra’s Cup, a tea shop named after Jane’s sister.

-Stepping inside the house where Jane Austen once lived was surreal.
-I closed my eyes to listen to the birds twittering outside the window, I took note of the afternoon sun lighting up her little writing desk and the air of tranquility that would have aided her writing process.
+Stepping inside the house where Jane Austen actually once lived was surreal.
+I closed my eyes to listen to the birds twittering outside the window, I took note of the afternoon sun lighting up her little writing desk, and the air of tranquility that would have aided her writing process.
 The cottage feels like it would have been a haven for Jane.
 A quiet sanctuary where she could nurture her talent and write without interruption, free from the anxiety of uncertainty.

 The Jane Austen House Museum